 What the fuck have I done?

-Peter gave her a dull stare.
+Peter responded with a dull stare.
 “The manufacturer?
 Securis, I think.”
 He dropped his gaze to the floor.
 “How the hell could—”

 Kor’Thank spun the tomahawk, dancing it around her body a dozen times.
-She whirled into a tornado kick and landed in a crouch, the weapon held before her in coiled guard.
+She whirled into a tornado kick and landed in a crouch, holding the weapon in coiled guard.

 “Whoa!”
 Peter bolted up from his chair.
 “How did you…can you show me how to do that?”